STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 |   ...
 ```
 In this hierarchy, Resources are located in the relative path `../Resources/` from any binary (executable or lib).
-The source code structure of the Radium libraries allows to have the same property on the buildtree.
+The source code structure of the Radium libraries allows to have the same property on the build tree.
 When a Radium component needs to access some resources, it could either use the Ra::Core::Resources::ResourcesLocator::getRadiumResourcesDir() method or search for the resource relatively to a symbol defined in the component.

 To do this, the source code (.cpp file) of the component could contain the following.